geikerman-chata/scrapy_sandbox/README.md

 ```
 This setup + command will produce an average of 5,000 English reviews (with english responses) per hour from one vm.

-There is a problem with running more than 8 spiders on a virtual machine however, and it seems to be related to a clash between networking / bucket access and multiprocessing.
+There is a problem with running more than 8 spiders on a virtual machine.
+This issue seems to be related to a clash between networking / bucket access and multiprocessing.
-The processes don't crash, but output is very slow.
-Network throughput halves from ~2 MiB/sec to ~1 MiB/sec and the data output from the spiders is drastically reduced.
+The spiders don't crash when too many spider processes are running, but output their data very slowly.
+Network throughput halves from ~2 MiB/sec to ~1 MiB/sec and the data output from the spiders is drastically reduced to a small trickle.

 There are other programs in the repo that are usesful diagnostic tools or were used to "encourage" program to change its output format.
 ```python